Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: The OCfinder method

 The deep ANN consists on an initial set of convolutional layers that extract the meaningful characteristics of the CMDs, followed by a set of fully connected layers to perform the classification.
-We use the PyTorch\footnote{\url{https://pytorch.org/}} package \citep{pytorch}, which provides a powerful software particularly well suited for deep learning, to implement our deep ANN.
-We used the CUDA environment \citep{cuda} to implement and train the deep ANN on a NVidia RTX 2080Ti GPU, that provides fast and agile computations that allow us to test different ANN architectures until reaching the optimal configuration.
+We used the PyTorch\footnote{\url{https://pytorch.org/}} package \citep{pytorch}, which provides powerful software particularly well suited for deep learning, to implement our deep ANN.
+We used the CUDA environment \citep{cuda} to implement and train the deep ANN on a NVidia RTX 2080Ti GPU, which provides fast and agile computations that allowed us to test different ANN architectures until reaching the optimal configuration.